sjkelleyjr/Deadlock/chapters/chapter_08.md

 "Look at how our engineers are collaborating and innovating," he'd say.
 "The code review process has transformed our development culture."

-The engineers would nod and smile, knowing exactly what they were doing.
+The engineers would nod and smile.

 Alex looked at her latest review comment with satisfaction: "Great use of design patterns here.
 Maybe we could add some additional abstraction layers to make this more maintainable for future iterations."